hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 ## Requirements

 - You must have a Kubernetes cluster available.
-We recommend version 1.14.0 or higher.
+We support version 1.14.0 or higher.

 ## Authentication